Banking Manager Visa Sponsorship Jobs in California

 Which visa types are most common for banking manager roles in California?

-The H-1B is the most common visa category for banking managers in California, as the role typically qualifies as a specialty occupation requiring at least a bachelor's degree in finance, business, or a related field.
+The H-1B visa is the most common visa category for banking managers in California, as the role typically qualifies as a specialty occupation requiring at least a bachelor's degree in finance, business, or a related field.
 Candidates with significant intracompany experience may also be considered for L-1A visas, which are designed for managers and executives transferring within multinational organizations.

 Which cities in California have the most banking manager sponsorship jobs?